Gerhard H. Arndt, age 73, passed away Wednesday morning, March 25, 2020 at the Columbus Regional Hospital. He was a resident of Brown County.

 He is survived by his mother, Lisa K. Arndt of Brown County; children, Tiffany (Mike Grubb) Arndt of Bloomington, Tina (Steve) Youngblood of Brown County, Tim Arndt of Brown County, Terry (Amanda) Arndt of Brown County, Toby (Jessica) Arndt of Lafayette and Jeff (Terra) Arndt of Brown County; siblings, Marianne (David) Hedrick of Bargersville and Klaus (Judy) Arndt of Brown County; grandchildren, Jared (Breah) Isley, Nate Isley, Hunter and Kody Featherstone, Colton Youngblood, McKenzie Farrell, Bradley, Wesley, Parker and Nicklaus Arndt, Zoe, Jackson, Trevor, Kaleb Arndt, Rylee, J.J. and Holden Arndt.

 The Rev. Burt Brock will conduct a private family graveside service on Monday at Forest Lawn Memory Gardens in Greenwood.
 Military rites will be presented by the Greenwood and Whiteland Honor Guards, as well as, the United States Marine Corps.
 Arrangements have been entrusted to Meredith-Clark Funeral Home Cremation & Personalization Center in Morgantown.

 Memorial contributions may be sent in honor of Gerhard to the Vietnam Veterans of Brown County, 902 Deer Run Lane, Nashville, IN 47448.

 Expressions of caring and kindness can be made to the Arndt family at www.meredith-clark.com.

 Information: (812) 597-4670

-To plant a tree in memory of Gerhard H. Arndt, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gerhard H. Arndt, please visit our floral store.